aissam-en/hadoop-installation-on-windows-7-10/README.md

 # Install Hadoop in Windows 7
-A guid to walk through the Hadoop installation process on a Windows 7 (for Windows 10 see [How to install Hadoop in 5 Steps in Windows 10](https://medium.com/analytics-vidhya/hadoop-how-to-install-in-5-steps-in-windows-10-61b0e67342f8)).
+A guide to walk through the Hadoop installation process on windows 7 (for Windows 10 see [How to install Hadoop in 5 Steps in Windows 10](https://medium.com/analytics-vidhya/hadoop-how-to-install-in-5-steps-in-windows-10-61b0e67342f8)).
-This tutorial will show you how to install Hadoop on Windows 7, breaking down the installation into clear steps.
+This tutorial will show how to install Hadoop on Windows 7, breaking down the installation into clear steps.

 ## Table of Contents